-On August 24, 2020 BMC released version 20.08 of Client Management.
-This version marks an end to the old method of versioning and now uses a BMC compliant versioning scheme.
-This new scheme uses that last two digits of the current year and the month product was made GA (General Availability), two digit format, as the new scheme BMC uses for all of their products.
-More importantly however is the huge number of features and enhancements that are included in this version.
+On August 24, 2020, BMC released version 20.08 of Client Management.
+This version marks an end to the old method of versioning and now uses a BMC-compliant versioning scheme.
+This new scheme uses the last two digits of the current year and the month product was made GA (General Availability), two-digit format, as the new scheme BMC uses for all of their products.
+More important, however, is the huge number of features and enhancements that are included in this version.
 There are three major sections of Client Management where these improvements are easily identified.
 They are:

 There are additional items beyond the list above that I will also discuss.

 The most notable new feature is the centralized logging of ALL remote control sessions and if they were recorded or not.
 From a “security” standpoint, this will allow those interested a single page that will display what device was remotely accessed, by whom, and when they started and when they completed.

 - BMC Client Management enables you to track the remote control licenses.
 One license is used for each remotely controlled device.
 For more information, see Managing licenses for remote control sessions.

 - BMC Client Management enables you to store the details of the remote sessions conducted on your device.
 You can view a list of the remote sessions performed on your device, including details such as who has accessed your device and the start and end time when the device was accessed.
 For more information, see Managing remote control session history and Managing remote control session history via web console.

 - Two new options, Remove deprecated videos and Video Quality are added to the remote control recording configuration.

 The Remove deprecated videos option enables you to define if the videos not yet uploaded on a client should be removed when the video manager is not defined.
 The Video Quality option enables you to select the quality of the recording.
 Lower quality reduces the recording size.
 By default, videos are recorded in top quality.
 For more information about these options, see Configuring remote control recording.